Special Interest Groups for professional fundraisers

 Telemarketing & Lead Generation User Group

-The group meets quarterly to share wins and learnings from lead generation trials, to gain and provide feedback on each other’s ideas, and to learn about what others are doing in arrears such as lead warm-up and re-engagement.
-The group also discusses telemarketing campaigns related to their lead generation as well as others including upgrade, reactivation, and decline campaigns.
+The Telemarketing and Lead Generation User Group is an opportunity for charity representatives to come together, share ideas and learn from each other.
+The group meets quarterly to share wins and learnings from lead generation trials, to gain and provide feedback on each other’s ideas, and to learn about what others are doing in areas such as lead warm-up and re-engagement.
+They also discuss telemarketing campaigns related to lead generation and upgrade, reactivation, and decline campaigns.
 Members share campaign results, fundraiser training, and engagement approaches and strategies to ensure high call and data quality.

-The in-person meet-up is hosted in Melbourne however a Zoom link is provided to members who are unable to attend in person.
+The in-person meet-up is hosted in Melbourne, however a Zoom link is provided to members who are unable to attend in person.
 During COVID, all meet-ups have been hosted via Zoom.

 Contact Tori Burns here to join.